lilynilemathias/what_they_wore/README.md

 #What They Wore!

-This Rails Application helps users dress for film festivals by allowing them to see fashions from festivals in recents years.
+The goal of this Rails Application is to help users dress for film festivals by allowing them to see fashions from different film festivals in recents year.
+The user would enter the name of the film festival they are attending and the application would retrieve images through Instagram.

-This Rails Application is built by Lily Mathias and Melodie Malfa, software engineers.
+Lily Mathias and Melodie Malfa, software engineers.

-Technologies used:
-1. Ruby-on-Rails
-2. Javascript
-3. jQuery
-4. Ajax
-5. Postgresql
-6. Instagram API
+Technologies used: Ruby-on-Rails and Instagram API